dglazier/chanser/README.md

      ParticleDataManager pdm{"particle","/outdir/particleData",1};
      ParticleOutEvent pout; //instance of class that defines particle output pdm.SetParticleOut(&pout);
+     FS->RegisterPostTopoAction(pdm);

-Note you may create you own ParticleOutEvent class for this purpose.
+This will output a set of standard detector variables,  you may create you own ParticleOutEvent class for this purpose.

+At the end you should write to a root file so it can be processed.
+The clas12_proof processor then just needs this root file to run as it extracts and compiles the source code from the file before running.

+   FS->WriteToFile("ALLALL_configuration.root");